 “But you might need to apologize to Emma,” Jenn Said.
 “You know, because she’s a baby.”

-It’s these moments that I have hope in these hard days of parenthood that striving to raise resilient kids, while difficult, has a payoff.
+It’s these moments that I have hope in these hard days of parenthood that striving to raise resilient kids, while difficult, has a payoff and teaching emotional regulation works.
 In fact, maybe by allowing my children to work through their emotions and working so diligently to help them understand how and why things happen the way they do, they are learning to more appropriately handle disappointment even as young kids.

 So I started thinking of all the ways we encourage our girls to bounce back from tough situations and all the ways I forced my high school students to work through their challenges.